 The Cartman 148-Piece Set is a reasonable buildout.
 Half of it is good enough to use often (skip the wrenches and the sockets).
 The 39-Piece is super paired down but covers the very basics.
 We don't expect that hammer to last long, and we don't recommend using it to pry out stubborn nails.

-The plastic molded Crescent case is the opposite.
-It has a little cubby for every socket and wrench, holding them in place.
+The plastic molded Crescent case has a little cubby for every socket and wrench, holding them in place.
 None drop out when you open the case, yet you don't need a crowbar to remove them.
 (This is exceedingly rare.)
 The case may not function perfectly forever, though.
 The plastic flexes each time you pull a tool out and will likely weaken over time.
 Also, the case that shipped to one of our testers had a small damaged hole in the base, but we figured this was an anomaly.

 Most plastic cases are much less effective.
-The sockets fall out of the Craftsman's case every time you open it unless you remember to leave the socket side down.
-Quite annoying.
+The sockets fall out of the Craftsman cases every time you open them unless you remember to leave the socket side down.
 The Dedeo and Dekopro cases are similar.
 The drill, extra battery, and level drop out when you open the Dedeo kit.

 The bags work better in general.
 At least tools don't fall on you.
 The Amazon Basics option doesn't have pockets big enough for many of its tools, so they end up in a heap.
 It works, but organization lovers won't like it.